jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 If no abbreviation is available in both of those list, take a look into the paper.
 Often there are abbreviations in the left corner of the paper or at the first page.

-* Journal Abbreviation (e.g. J. Ecol.) - Where the data come from a scientific journal article, the abbreviated journal name is given.
+* Journal Abbreviation (e.g. J. Ecol. for Journal of Ecology) - Where the data come from a scientific journal article, the abbreviated journal name is given.
 We use the standard abbreviation of the journal using the BIOSIS Format.
 * Book - Matrices are from a book, or book chapter.
 Note: If our source is a book name the author of the related chapter in Authors, not the author of the book.
 * PhD thesis	- Matrices are from a doctoral thesis.
 * MSc thesis	- Matrices are from a masters thesis.
 * Report	- Matrices are from a report.
-* Conference Talk	- Matrices reported in a conference talk.
+* Conference talk	- Matrices reported in a conference talk.
-* Conference Poster	- Matrices reported in a conference poster.
+* Conference poster	- Matrices reported in a conference poster.

 ************************************************

 ## YearPublication

 Year of publication of the source publication.
-This should be recorded as YYYY e.g. 2002.
+This should be recorded as YYYY (e.g. 2002).

 ************************************************